 Consider spindle work for furniture often does not exceed 8/4 – 12/4 material.
 Bowl turning, for example, needs thicker wood to produce items that are more proportionate.
 If I was to make a 4” H x 12” Dia bowl from end grain material, it would require a cross section greater than 12” on either side of the pith of the tree.
 While that is doable in some cases, it would need a tree that is around 30” across or larger.

 Sourcing wood in this manner is only doable if you were to cut the material for yourself.
-Outside of a few isolated companies that sell wood turning blanks, there are limited suppliers.
+Outside of a few isolated companies that sell wood turning blanks, there are limited suppliers of wood turning stock.
 Sourcing spindle blanks is fairly easy, but if you want to make anything large you need to learn to find and cut the wood yourself.

 What species of trees are good for wood turning blanks